The Cheetah

 By looking after the Cheetah we look after every species in their home.

-Creating protected areas and natural parks will protect many other species beside the Cheetah and also give humans the chance to learn about these incredible beings,
+Creating protected areas and natural parks will protect many other species beside the Cheetah and also give more humans the chance to learn about these incredible beings,

 thus discovering why we should care for and protect them.